LSDOlab/femo_alpha/README.md

 # Installation

 The minimal requirements to use **femo_alpha** for modeling and simulation are `FEniCSx` and `CSDL_alpha`.
-For modeling and simulation of aircraft design applications, you may install [CADDEE_alpha](https://github.com/LSDOlab/CADDEE_alpha) to enable coupling with solvers of other disciplines; for optimization, you will also need [ModOpt](https://github.com/LSDOlab/modopt) on top of them for Python bindings of various state-of-the-art optimizers.
+For modeling aircraft design applications, you may install [CADDEE_alpha](https://github.com/LSDOlab/CADDEE_alpha) to enable coupling with solvers of other disciplines; for optimization, you will also need [ModOpt](https://github.com/LSDOlab/modopt) on top of them for Python bindings of various state-of-the-art optimizers.

 ## Installation instructions for users
 It's recommended to use conda for installing the module and its dependencies.